-Research was conducted by Talent LMS and they asked what areas workers would like to see gamification take place.
+Talent LMS conducted research in which they asked what areas workers would like to see gamification take place.
 Overall, 33% said they would like more game-like features in their employee training software.
-As how.fm is a digital training solution for warehouse workers it is clear there is an opportunity here to enhance warehouse staff motivation.

 Safety will always be paramount when it comes to how people operate in the workplace.
 Especially for workers who work with heavy machinery and moving parts on a daily basis.

-Therefore, workplace gamification can be used without sacrificing safety and it can also make procedures safer. how.fm provides hands-free training by using a voice control option.
+Therefore, you can use workplace gamification without sacrificing safety and by doing so, you can also make procedures safer. how.fm provides hands-free training by using a voice control option.
 Operatives can receive their training safely, and even turn it into a fun and engaging process using gamification.